rahulkrishy/CPT_Github/README.md

 step 07: Once the repository is cloned,
          create a project file and follow below steps to push from your local repository to remote(online) GitHub repository.
+         (General Rule: if any changes made in local repo, we need to do nessecary steps reflet in remote repo, and vice versa)
          (from local to remote(online): add(staging)->commit->push, from remote(online) to local: pull)

 step 08: " git add <file> " - command adds a file change in the working directory to the staging area 'or